concreteinteractive/gaxelrod/README.md

 gaxelrod
 ========

-Ruby implementation of Axelrod's prisoner's dilemma simulation, with a genetic algorithm to evolve strategies
+Ruby implementation of Axelrod's prisoner's dilemma simulation, with a genetic algorithm to evolve strategies.
+The players in this version have a location on a lattice.
+The algorithm chooses players for a game based on distance (nearer players have higher probability to be chosen) and mating partner as well.

 Output of a run with